-Here we show that the KZ connection is a reduction of the simply-laced quantum connection for the degenerate reading of a star with no irregular times.
-Recall that a star is a complete bipartite graph having one part with a single node.
-The statements we will prove are the following.
+In this section we show that the Knizhnik--Zamolodchikov connection (KZ)~\cite{knizhnik_zamolodchikov_1984_wess_zumino_witten} is a reduction of the simply-laced quantum connection for the degenerate reading of a star with no irregular times attached.
+By definition a \emph{star} (or a \emph{star-shaped graph}) is a complete bipartite graph having one part with a single node, called the \emph{centre}; the other nodes are \emph{peripheral}.